Mungert69/FreeNetworkMonitorBlog/content/posts/NoConfigurationAlertingHowAILearnsYourNetwork.md

 No manual configuration was needed—everything was learned and managed by the assistant!

 Conclusion
-With the Quantum Ready Monitor Assistant, you don’t have to waste time setting thresholds or deciphering logs.
+With the Quantum Network Monitor Assistant, you don’t have to waste time setting thresholds or deciphering logs.
 By automatically learning the unique traffic patterns of your network and setting intelligent, adaptive alerts, the AI keeps you informed—instantly and effortlessly.
 Ready to let the AI handle alerting for you?
-Try out the Quantum Ready Monitor Assistant today and experience zero-configuration, intelligent monitoring!
+Try out the Quantum Network Monitor Assistant today and experience zero-configuration, intelligent monitoring!